thayton/thayton.github.io/_drafts/puppeteer.md

 }
 ```

-`gotoNextPage` uses Puppeteer's [page.$x](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagexexpression){:target="_blank"}
+Here we use Puppeteer's [page.$x](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagexexpression){:target="_blank"}
 method to search for the next page link.
-After we click the link, we call [page.waitForXPath](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagewaitforxpathxpath-options){:target="_blank"} to wait for the next page to load.
+After clicking the link, we call [page.waitForXPath](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagewaitforxpathxpath-options){:target="_blank"} to wait for the page number we just clicked on to appear within a `<span>`.
+Once we've
+reached the last page `gotoNextPage` will leave `noMorePages` set to `true`, to indicate to the caller that there's
+no more pages left to click through.

 Now that we have a way to go to the next page, we can create a `scrapeAllPages` function to iterate through
 all of pages, collecting the results on each page as we go.
-To signal when we've reached the last page, the function
-returns `true` to indicate that there's no more pages left.

 ```javascript
 async function scrapeAllPages(page) {